641+ LIVE

 Location significantly affects implant pricing

-Zirconia is the most common choice today
+Zirconia is the most popular choice in 2026

 Bone Graft